 There is no sin beyond God’s forgiveness!
 And, no forgiveness without asking!

-Prayer: Lord, we accept Your forgiveness and cleansing.
+Prayer: Lord, with grateful hearts we accept Your forgiveness and cleansing.
 But may we never forget that they cost You Your life.
+We love You sincerely.
 In Jesus’ Name, Amen.